FNF-CNE-Devs/CodenameEngine/FEATURES.md

         - Add elements to the stage and
             - Position them
             - Add animations
-            - Change their scale
-            - Change their scrollfactor
-            - Change their zoomfactor
+            - Change their size, scrollfactor, and zoomfactor.
-            - Turn on/off their antialiasing (on by default)
+            - Turn on/off antialiasing for said element (enabled by default)
             - Change additional properties via child nodes.
         - Change boyfriend, girlfriend and dad's info
             - Moving the `<boyfriend />`, `<girlfriend />` and `<dad />` nodes will move them in the layers